 - Research on the Wendigo.
-I was captivated by the native Alaskan people, and some of the tribal myths I heard.
-I did a little research on Alaskan culture, and progressed some into Canada and the Pacific Northwest.
-Where, according the legends of the Algonquian peoples, the Wendigo lived.
-A few links, if you’re interest: Backstory Radio; Extra Credits Animated; How Stuff Works.
+I was captivated by the native Alaskan people and some of the tribal myths I heard.
+I did a little research on Alaskan culture and progressed some into Canada and the Pacific Northwest.
+Where, according to the legends of the Algonquian peoples, the Wendigo lived.
+A few links, if you’re interested: Backstory Radio; Extra Credits Animated; How Stuff Works.

 - The painting style of Bob Ross.
 I do recall watching the show on PBS in the late 80s, early 90s.
 I was young, but that voice is hard to forget.
 You can also find a selection of episodes on Netflix or YouTube.

 - American Horror Story: 1984.
 More in the horror genre, and in the vein of the 80s, I watched the first episode of AHS 1984 this week.
 Truth be told, this is the first time I’ve been excited for a season of AHS since the first season.
 I haven’t even watched all the previous seasons.
 But resonates, as I grew up watching Friday the 13th, Nightmare on Elm Street, Sleepaway Camp, etc. And actually, my cousin was the real horror-buff in the family.
 He had all the toys, the movies, and the spooky knowledge.
 The family even lived in this two-story cabin in the woods, and I’d go visit and watch scary movies, or Star Wars or Masters of the Universe, and we had a lot of fun.
 Anyway, this is a nice throwback – so far.

 A song I’ve heard a thousand times if I’ve heard it once, Drive by Incubus played on the radio the other day.
 And for whatever reason, I really listened to it.
 Not, I could sing along with it easily enough, but I guess I hadn’t paid attention to the lyrics.